Skiing in Borovets

 Ski Equipment

-This year, I paid 100 lv (51 EUR) for four days plus one night of skiing.
-You can also book in advance directly through their website.
+In 2024, the prices are expected to be around paid 125 lv (64 EUR) for five days of skiing in Borovets.
+You can also book in advance directly through their website

 Alpin Ski and Snowboard also offer ski school if this is your first time skiing.
 Choose between individual and group lessons, as well as the duration of the course.

-There are also many other ski schools and rentals you can select from around Borovets.
-Almost all hotels in Borovets provide the same services as well as ski storage.
+There are also many other ski schools and rentals you can select from at Borovets ski resort.
+Almost all hotels in Borovets also provide the same services as well as ski storage.

 Where to Eat

 Full disclosure, I am not an expert on places to eat in Borovets.
 We normally book half board with our hotel, which makes it extremely convenient after the long days of skiing.
-That being said I have tried a few of the places around the resort and have a few preferences and suggestions for you.
+That being said I have enjoyed the apres-ski scene in Borovets and strongly recommend for first-time visitors.

 Another must-stop is the terrace lounge of Hotel Rila.
 Even if you are not staying there, you can go for drinks or food, but keep in mind that it gets extremely busy.
 The terrace offers spectacular views and interesting crafted cocktails.